tykling/certgrinder/docs/certgrinderd.rst

    ``$WEBROOT``
       The path to the webroot used for challenges (only relevant for HTTP-01)

-The web/dns server configuration depends on the local setup, just make sure that the configured ``auth-hook`` and ``cleanup-hook`` scripts work as expected.
+Both scripts must be able to handle the challenge types you use.
+The same script will be called firsttwice The web/dns server configuration depends on the local setup, just make sure that the configured ``auth-hook`` and ``cleanup-hook`` scripts work as expected.
 Check out the example scripts distributed with the project for inspiration.